unisse-courses/s15-mp11/README.md

 5. Navigate to [http://localhost:3000/](http://localhost:3000/) where you will be redirected to the home page showing all current posts

 ## User Accounts
+Users are given the option to register their own accounts.
+Listed below are existing user accounts and their credentials:
 1. Username: `martin`
 2. Username: `adrian`
 3. Username: `kyla`
 4. Username: `password`
 * Each account has the same password of `password`

+## Functionalities to follow (for Phase 3)
+* Deployment using heroku
+* Enhanced input validation and error messages
+* Search function
+* Implement post viewing based on category
+* Display post sorted based on:
+- number of views
+- number of comments
+- score of the post (vote score of the first comment)
+* Store image in DB
+* Update user picture
+* Read user information for individual post comments
+* Update comment vote score
+* Update post picture
+* Delete post
+* Delete comment

 ## Team Members: